Local Anaesthesia for Hernia Surgery

 When using local anaesthesia for hernia surgery, you will have no feeling of pain and surgery will be comfortable.
 To help you relax, we use sedation.

-Some patients stay awake and chat with the team, others nod off and many do a combination of both – asleep at times, awake, relaxed and chatty at other times.
+With sedation, some patients stay awake and chat with the team, others nod off and many do a combination of both – asleep at times, awake, relaxed and chatty at other times.

 We are even able to test your repair during the operation!